fbpx Skip to content

 Goldring Family Lecture Hall

-The Museum will reopen in full in October 2025.
+The ground floor will reopen in October 2025.

 Will objects from the ground floor be on display during construction?